Private spaceflight: History of commercial space transportation

-During the principal period of spaceflight in the mid-twentieth century, only nation states developed and flew spacecraft above the Kármán line, the nominal boundary of space.
+During the principal period of spaceflight in the mid-twentieth century, only countries developed and flew spacecraft above the Kármán line, the nominal boundary of space.
 Both the U.S. civilian space program and Soviet space program were operated using mainly military pilots as astronauts.
 During this period, no commercial space launches were available to private operators, and no private organization was able to offer space launches.
 Eventually, private organizations were able to both offer and purchase space launches, thus beginning the period of private spaceflight.

 The first phase of private space operation was the launch of the first commercial communications satellites.
 The U.S. Communications Satellite Act of 1962 allowed commercial consortia owning and operating their own satellites, although these were still deployed on state-owned launch vehicles.

 In 1980, the European Space Agency created Arianespace, a company to be operated commercially after initial hardware and launch facilities were developed with government funding.
 Arianespace has since launched numerous satellites as a commercial entity.

 The history of full private space transportation includes early efforts by German company OTRAG in the 20th century.
 Founded in 1975 as the first private company to attempt to launch a private spacecraft, testing of its OTRAG rocket began in 1977.
 The history also covers numerous modern orbital and suborbital launch systems in the 21st century.
 More recent commercial spaceflight projects include the suborbital flights of Virgin Galactic and Blue Origin, the orbital flights of SpaceX and other COTS participants.

 Development of alternatives to government-provided space launch services began in earnest in the 2000s.
 Private interests began funding limited development programs, but the US government later sponsored a series of programs to incentivize and encourage private companies to begin offering both cargo, and later, crew space transportation services.